PARSONS CEMETERY RULES AND REGULATIONS

 Decorations

 Parsons Cemetery has a long history of families remembering their loved ones with flowers, decorations, and mementoes, and these are looked upon favorably.
-However, there are over 13,000 graves, many with headstones and monuments, located on Parsons Cemetery’s 18 acres.
-These beautiful grounds require far more extensive grounds maintenance than a lawn cemetery.
-Every other week during grass growing season, the lawn tractor is followed by the push mowers, followed by the string cutters, and by the leaf blowers when wet grass sticks to the monuments.
-This job is made more difficult when the winds off Johnsons Pond blow light weight and deteriorating items into the path of the mowers or items are left in a manner that interferes with trimming.
-Please help us.
+However, there are over 13,000 graves, many with headstones and monuments, located on 18 acres.
+These beautiful grounds require extensive grounds maintenance.
+Every week during grass growing season, the lawn tractor is followed by the push mowers, and the string cutters.
+This job is made more difficult when the winds off Johnsons Pond blow lightweight and deteriorating decorative items into the path of the mowers or items are placed on graves in a manner that interferes with trimming.
+Please help us by adhering to the following regulations:

 1. Floral arrangements, decorations, and mementos are allowed.
 All arrangements or items are placed on grave sites at the donor’s own risk.
 Given the number of loved ones resting here, and the number of visitors we have each day, the cemetery cannot, and will not be responsible for the theft of or damage to items left at gravesites.